Funghidea

 We believe in the faces and hands that represent, support, and elevate us, milestone after milestone.

-We believe in quality, an expression of production efficiency as well as knowledge, experience, and sharing.
-We believe in a fresh and healthy product, without compromises.
+We believe in quality, an expression not only of production efficiency, but of knowledge, experience, and sharing.
+We believe in a product and healthy, without compromise.

 Our mushrooms